chpill/transducers-deep-dive/README.md

 #### [transducers_deep_dive.stop_when](https://github.com/chpill/transducers-deep-dive/blob/master/src/transducers_deep_dive/stop_when.clj)

 Creating a `stop-when` transducer akin to `halt-when`, but that does not sidetrack the downstream transducers on interruption.
+I realised after the fact that I had just impletemented `take-while` but with a `complement` on the predicate.
+The more you know...

 #### [transducers_deep_dive.async](https://github.com/chpill/transducers-deep-dive/blob/master/src/transducers_deep_dive/stop_when.clj)